A smiling boy hugs a puppy

 Mark Rippetoe, Starting Strength Basic Barbell Training

-This is the book I used to get started lifting heavy things.
-Can personally recommend.
+This is the book I used learn to lift heavy things.

 Micheal Pollen, In Defence of Food